JessicaTaylor7/JessicaTaylor7.github.io/project2.md

 To decrypt a message: python3 MessageDecryption.py

-Follow the commands to encrypt/decrypt your message
+Follow the program commands to encrypt/decrypt your message

 ## UI Design